-4.1 Admissions decisions are made by the Admissions Panel and reported to the Faculty.
+4.1 Admissions decisions with respect to PGT are made by the Admissions Panel and reported to the Faculty.
 Decisions are made on the basis of the criteria for the individual course of study which may include:

 - The applicant's academic qualifications - Interviews, admissions tests, written work, portfolio submission or relevant personal experience. - Evidence of an acceptable level of proficiency in the use of the English Language is required from applicants for whom English is not their first language.